Noem’s abortion pill limit headed to South Dakota Senate

 South Dakota’s politicians have taken aim at abortion pills after the Food and Drug Administration last year removed a major obstacle for women seeking the pills by eliminating a long-standing requirement that they pick up the medication in person.

 Noem’s bill would require women seeking an abortion to make three separate trips to a doctor in order to take abortion pills.

-Women in South Dakota are currently required to visit an abortion clinic for an initial screening and then wait 72 hours before returning.
-At the second visit, they get both drugs in the two-dose regimen and take the second dose at home.
+Currently, women in South Dakota are required to make two trips.
+First, for an initial screening, then they must wait 72 hours before they can return to the clinic to get both drugs in the two-dose regimen.
+They can take the second dose at home.

+But Noem’s bill would add a third mandatory visit that would require women to wait at least a day before returning to the abortion clinic, where they could take the second drug in the regimen.

-But so far, more restrictions on the pills, which are used for roughly 40% of abortions in the state, have been checked — either through federal courts or concerns in the Republican-controlled Legislature that an all-out ban would affect health care beyond abortions.
+So far, more restrictions on the pills, which are used for roughly 40% of abortions in the state, have been checked — either through federal courts or concerns in the Republican-controlled Legislature that an all-out ban would affect health care beyond abortions.

 When Noem tried to implement a similar restriction through a state rule last year, Planned Parenthood, which operates the state’s only clinic that regularly provides abortion services, sued the state.
 It argued the rule was an unconstitutional violation of abortion rights and would have made it practically impossible for the clinic to provide any medicine-induced abortions.